 Boeuf Bourguignon is “certainly one of the most delicious beef dishes concocted by man” Julia Child, Mastering the Art of French Cooking

-Stews date at least back to the Middle Ages, and the cuisines of most countries include famous stews (Belgian carbonnade, Hungarian goulash, Moroccan tagine, Spanish cocido, to mention just a few).
+The cuisines of most countries include famous stews (Belgian carbonnade, Hungarian goulash, Moroccan tagine, Spanish cocido, to mention just a few).
 Their advantages are numerous: combining meat with vegetables, they are a one dish meal; made with slow, often unsupervised simmering, they are easy on the cook and can be prepared in advance and reheated; meat cut into small pieces and sauced with vegetables can disguise the proportions of cheap and expensive ingredients; and, when clean up time arrives, a one pot meal offers fewer dishes.

 One of the most famous beef stews is boeuf Bourguignon, a peasant dish that has been refined over years into haute cuisine.
 Its roots are in the Burgundy (Bourgogne) region of France.
 In its purest form, meat from the region’s Charolais cattle, known for its tenderness and succulence, is braised in a full-bodied Burgundy red wine, vegetables and a bouquet garni.
 It is often made two days before serving to allow the flavors to develop.